omeka-s-themes/foundation/README.md

   * **Sea Foam** offers a clean, friendly look with a teal palette.
   * **Inkwell** features a high contrast serif family for its typography, as well as sunny yellow accents.
 * **Navigation layouts**: Global navigation can display as a **horizontal top bar with optional dropdown menus** or a **left vertical column**.
-* **Show Top Navigation Child Pages**: Toggle display of child pages within the main navigation.
+* **Show top navigation child pages**: Toggle display of child pages within the main navigation.
-* **Top Navigation Depth**: If the main navigation is set to display child pages, this setting controls how many navigation levels to display.
+* **Top navigation depth**: If the main navigation is set to display child pages, this setting controls how many navigation levels to display.
 Setting this to '0' shows all levels.
 * **Logo**: Upload an image asset to use as a logo in place of a text site title.
+* **Banner**: Upload an image asset to use a banner that sits above the main content area of every view.
+* **Banner width**: The maximum banner image width in pixels.
+* **Banner height**: The maximum banner image height in pixels.
+* **Banner height for mobile devices**: The maximum banner image height in pixels at narrower viewport widths..
+* **Banner position**: Where to anchor the banner image within its container: centered, stuck to the top, or stuck to the bottom.
-* **Footer Content**: Control what appears in the footer.
+* **Footer content**: Control what appears in the footer.
 This field takes HTML markup.
-* **Layout for Browse Pages**: Select how to display items within their "browse" views.
+* **Layout for browse pages**: Select how to display items within their "browse" views.
   * **Grid**: Items are organized into rows and columns.
 This is recommended for items that prominently feature images.
   * **List**: Items are stacked into a single column.
   * **Toggle (default: grid)**: Site visitors can choose to display the browse views as grids or lists, and grids are the default.
   * **Toggle (default: list)**: Site visitors can choose to display the browse views as grids or lists, and lists are the default.
-* **Layout for Show Pages**: Resource metadata can show display as **stacked** with properties as headings above their values, or **inline** with properties as headings inline with their values.
+* **Metadata layout for show pages**: Resource metadata can show display as **stacked** with properties as headings above their values, or **inline** with properties as headings inline with their values.
+* **Media display for show pages**: Options for presenting media on item and media show views.
+'Within metadata' shows media in the same column as the metadata.
+'Next to metadata' gives media their own column alongside the metadata.
+'Full-width media viewer above metadata' enables a gallery view with zoom and pan abilities.
+This ignores the 'Embed media' site setting.
+* **Truncate body property**: Controls the size of the body property of resources in a browseable list.
+It can be set to show the full value, truncate after 4 lines and fade out, or truncate after 4 lines and clip with an ellipsis.

 ## Customizing the Theme